-Since NCLR’s founding 35 years ago, we have worked to advance family law for LGBT people and their families.
+Since NCLR’s founding 35 years ago, we have worked to advance family law for LGBTQ people and their families.
 NCLR has helped change the law in numerous states over the years, including prohibiting courts from taking custody away from a parent just because of his or her sexual orientation, allowing same-sex couples to adopt, ensuring that transgender parents are recognized and protected, and recognizing all non-biological and non- adoptive parents as legal parents of their children.

 Although there is still much work to do before every family is fully recognized under the law, we have had tremendous successes in advancing families’ rights.
 Here are a few of our recent family law victories.